Summer School 2022: Immune regulation of the skin

 The Summer School is an exclusive chance to meet and learn from the world’s leading researchers within skin immunology.
 13 speakers give the newest insight on the role of T cells in skin development and inflammation, regulation and danger sensing mechanisms, and the regeneration of wounded skin.
 The Summer School is now open for applications.

-LEO Foundation Skin Immunology Research Center, University of Copenhagen, has invited young and talented researchers from across the world to join an intense three-day learning experience on skin and immunological skin disease research.
-The Summer School offers 1:1 interaction with and feedback from leading experts on this year’s theme: “The Skin Barrier”.
+LEO Foundation Skin Immunology Research Center, University of Copenhagen, invites young and talented researchers from across the world to join an intense three-day learning experience on skin and immunological skin disease research.
+The Summer School offers 1:1 interaction with and feedback from leading experts on this year’s theme: Immune regulation of the skin.

 The Summer School targets PhD students and postdoctoral researchers.
 Participants will be selected based on applications containing a short abstract (250 words) and CV to ensure representation of a variety of relevant research themes.

 Use the abstract template to submit a short abstract on your current scientific project in the application.

 Participation is free of charge and will include accommodation, meals and refreshments for the duration of the programme.
 Participants must cover own travel and insurance expenses.
 A limited number of travel grants will be awarded.